-Get to Know the Base Learning Design Document First
+Get to Know the base Learning Design Document

 Smart User Tip

-Create a test learning design document to experience the automation and practice using it.
+Create a test document to experience the automation and practice using it.

 The other Learning Design Tool tutorials will help you learn how to use all of the LDT functions.

 Use the Learning Design Tool Ribbon to Guide Your Work Flow